 Employee Motivation

-This book is a complete guide not only for the managers but the parents and teachers as well.
+This book on employee motivation is a complete guide not only for the managers but the parents and teachers as well.

-It is for anyone who wishes to promote efficiency and motivation by making people autonomous in their course of actions.
+It is for anyone who wishes to promote efficiency and motivation by making people autonomous in their course of action.

 Read: 7 Ways to Completely Ruin Your Employee Motivation